hashicorp/terraform-provider-azurerm/website/docs/d/key_vault_certificates.html.markdown

 * `key_vault_id` - Specifies the ID of the Key Vault instance to fetch certificate names from, available on the `azurerm_key_vault` Data Source / Resource.

+**NOTE:** The vault must be in the same subscription as the provider.
+If the vault is in another subscription, you must create an aliased provider for that subscription.

 * `include_pending` - Specifies whether to include certificates which are not completely provisioned.
 Defaults to true.

-**NOTE:** The vault must be in the same subscription as the provider.
-If the vault is in another subscription, you must create an aliased provider for that subscription.

 ## Attributes Reference

-The following attributes are exported:
+In addition to the arguments above, the following attributes are exported:

 * `names` - List containing names of certificates that exist in this Key Vault.

 * `key_vault_id` - The Key Vault ID.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `read` - (Defaults to 5 minutes) Used when retrieving the Key Vault Certificate.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Key Vault Certificates.